 - Homelessness & At-Risk Populations: Short- and Long-term Approaches for Cities in Light of COVID-19

 - Housing, Hazards & Health: Considerations & Approaches in Light of COVID-19

 - Housing & What’s Around It: Where We Live & How Well We Live After COVID-19

 Homelessness & At-Risk Populations: Short- and Long-term Approaches for Cities in Light of COVID-19

 The COVID-19 pandemic has exacerbated health risks for individuals experiencing homelessness and has put more Americans, especially housing insecure individuals and individuals with co-occurring health challenges, at greater risk.
 Survivors of domestic violence, youth and individuals with substance use, mental health challenges or justice system involvement confront additional significant barriers.
 Many cities have stepped up to temporarily house vulnerable residents, but face unique challenges related to budget, capacity, and public health moving forward.

 All communities, and particularly vulnerable children, need healthy and hazard-free housing in order to thrive and reach their full potential.
 In navigating the current global pandemic, the ability to ensure residents live in hazard free homes is even more challenging.
-Join us as we hear from municipal leaders from three cities on how they are responding to the COVID-19 pandemic and the solutions they are employing in their local communities.
+Local leaders from three municipalities examine and share how they are responding to the COVID-19 pandemic and the solutions they are employing in their local communities.

 Stay tuned for the upcoming webinar and blog post.